kostantinos-papadamou/pseudoscience-paper/README.md

 In particular, the ability to run this kind of experiments while taking into account users' viewing history will be beneficial to researchers focusing on demystifying YouTube’s recommendation algorithm—irrespective of the topic of interest.
 Our methodology and codebase are generic and can be used to study other topics besides pseudoscience, e.g., additional conspiracy theories.
 More specifically, we make publicly available the following set of tools and libraries:

-1. The codebase of a Deep Learning Classifier for pseudoscientific videos detection on YouTube;
+1. The [codebase](#part-1-detection-of-pseudoscientific-videos) of a Deep Learning Classifier for pseudoscientific videos detection on YouTube, and [examples](#13-training-the-classifier) on how to train and test it;

-2. The trained classifier and a library that simplifies the usage of the classifier and implements all the required tasks for the classification of YouTube videos;
+2. A [library](#14-classifier-usage) that simplifies the usage of the classifier and implements all the required tasks for the classification of YouTube videos;

-3. An open source library that provides a unified framework for assessing the effects of personalization on YouTube video recommendations in multiple parts of the platform.
+3. An [open-source library](#part-2-youtube-recommendation-algorithm-audit-framework) that provides a unified framework for assessing the effects of personalization on YouTube video recommendations in multiple parts of the platform: a) the homepage; b) the search results page; and c) the video recommendations section (recommendations when watching videos).

 # Installation
 Follow the steps below to install and configure all prerequisites for both the training and usage of the Pseudoscientific Content Detection Classifier (Part 1), and for using our YouTube Audit Framework (Part 2).